-The definition of Customer Journey is: the complete sum of experiences your customers go through when interacting with your company.
-Instead of looking at just a part of a sale or experience, the customer journey documents the full experience of being a customer.
+The definition of Client Journey is: the complete sum of experiences your clients go through when interacting with your company.
+Instead of looking at just a part of a sale or experience, the client journey documents the full experience of being a client.

-Customer Journey maps are a visual representation of your customer’s course with and through your business.
+Client journey maps are a visual representation of your client’s course with and through your business.
 They are a powerful tool and reference element when making business decisions.
-For your organization to thrive, all decisions must keep the customer journey in the forefront to enhance and strengthen the customer experience.
+For your organization to thrive, all decisions must keep the client journey in the forefront to enhance and strengthen the client experience.

-Customer Journey mapping encompasses visualizing the customer’s journey and experiences as a means to create actionable goals.
-It is imperative to place yourself in the mind of the customer.
+Client journey mapping encompasses visualizing the client’s journey and experiences as a means to create actionable goals.
+It is imperative to place yourself in the mind of the client.
 See and experience your business through their prism.
-Because, from inside your business, it can be difficult to understand the customers experience in the same way as they do from the outside.
-Throughout the Customer Journey mapping process we will be asking “why” to capture the customers viewpoint.
+Because, from inside your business, it can be difficult to understand the clients experience in the same way as they do from the outside.
+Throughout the Client journey mapping process we will be asking “why” to capture the clients viewpoint.

-To effectively map your Customer Journey, we need to think like your customers.
+To effectively map your Client journey, we need to think like your clients.
 This includes understanding how they behave, what they want, how it will benefit them, and what it will enable them to do.
-This is an important part of mapping the customer experience which delivers significant benefits for your business.
+This is an important part of mapping the client experience which delivers significant benefits for your business.

-Mapping your customer journey provides the means to make immediate refinements, eliminate redundant or unnecessary steps, tighten gaps, reduce costs, and implement improvements which delight customers.
+Mapping your client journey provides the means to make immediate refinements, eliminate redundant or unnecessary steps, tighten gaps, reduce costs, and implement improvements which delight clients.
 In addition, with the clarity your map provides, you have exceptional insights to planning the how, when, and where to market new products and services.

-The process of mapping your customer journey demands a clear methodology to identify touchpoints, pinpoint areas of friction, classify customer “why”, look for gaps, reveal pain points, and areas of excellence.
+The process of mapping your client journey demands a clear methodology to identify touchpoints, pinpoint areas of friction, classify client “why”, look for gaps, reveal pain points, and areas of excellence.
 We will go through each of these facets to ensure they are incorporated into your strategic planning.

-Touchpoints are where customers interact with your company, product, service, and team members.
+Touchpoints are where clients interact with your company, product, service, and team members.
 In other words, anywhere they come in contact with your organization – before, during, or after they purchase from you.
-Common touchpoints are planned by your company, initiated by your customer, inherent within your product or service, and some are unexpected.
+Common touchpoints are planned by your company, initiated by your client, inherent within your product or service, and some are unexpected.

 There are a myriad of possible areas of friction.
 Examples of friction include: places where expectations are not being met, unnecessary interactions, overly complex pathways, or lapses in timely communication.
-This is the tip of the proverbial iceberg and illustrates how vital these risks are uncovered during our Customer Journey mapping process.
+This is the tip of the proverbial iceberg and illustrates how vital these risks are uncovered during our Client journey mapping process.

-While we will go in depth into the “Client Why” in module 3, classifying what your customer is experiencing is crucial in the Customer Journey mapping process.
-Examining specific behaviors, motivations, emotions, and common patterns helps us humanize the customer and make the Customer Journey mapping process more real.
+While we will go in depth into the “Client Why” in module 3, classifying what your client is experiencing is crucial in the Client journey mapping process.
+Examining specific behaviors, motivations, emotions, and common patterns helps us humanize the client and make the Client journey mapping process more real.

 There are areas of improvement in every organization.
-Our Customer Journey mapping reveals where gaps may exist in the customer experience.
-For example, one department may prove to be understaffed and thus a cause of frustration for customers when they interact with this group.
+Our Client journey mapping reveals where gaps may exist in the client experience.
+For example, one department may prove to be understaffed and thus a cause of frustration for clients when they interact with this group.
 Similarly, problems in communication among internal team members or departments may also be revealed if agents are unable to obtain timely support from peers during service interactions.
-Our work mapping the Customer Journey is ideal for understanding the gaps that need to be addressed.
+Our work mapping the Client journey is ideal for understanding the gaps that need to be addressed.

-A pain point is a specific problem that prospective customers of your product or service are experiencing.
+A pain point is a specific problem that prospective clients of your product or service are experiencing.
 However, they can occur internally within your business as well.
 Many people think of pain points as problems, plain and simple.
-Like any problem, customer pain points are as diverse and varied as your prospective customers themselves.
-A key benefit of initiating the customer journey mapping exercise, is providing an awareness of the pain points that exist for your customers, and how severe they may be.
+Like any problem, client pain points are as diverse and varied as your prospective clients themselves.
+A key benefit of initiating the client journey mapping exercise, is providing an awareness of the pain points that exist for your clients, and how severe they may be.

-During the process of Customer Journey mapping, we will acknowledge and seek to replicate areas of excellence.
+During the process of Client journey mapping, we will acknowledge and seek to replicate areas of excellence.
 Asking how a process, approach, or solution is working in one space, and how the principals can be applied elsewhere.
 Working together as a team, we reveal these hidden gems.

-Another key component to creating an accurate customer journey map is creating buyer personas.
-A buyer persona is a profile representing a particular group of people, such as a group of customers in specific roles, industries, market segments, or a stakeholder group.
+Another key component to creating an accurate client journey map is creating buyer personas.
+A buyer persona is a profile representing a particular group of people, such as a group of clients in specific roles, industries, market segments, or a stakeholder group.
 They help us relate to the groups as individuals and provide the context needed when mapping their experiences with your organization.

-Together we will create a primary buyer persona for the customer journey mapping exercise.
-Optimally, this persona exemplifies your target customer.
+Together we will create a primary buyer persona for the client journey mapping exercise.
+Optimally, this persona exemplifies your target client.
 We will define their role, industry, goals, and motivations.
 Tapping into the sales team members knowledge will help us avoid assumptions and stereotyping.